The Only Guide You Need to Team Fundraising Platforms

 A team fundraising platform is simply software that allows a group of people to fundraise.
 This group could be a football team, marching band, cheer squad, or another organization.

-Often, these platforms allow users to fundraise online with the peer-to-peer (P2P) fundraising model.
+These platforms often allow users to fundraise online with the peer-to-peer (P2P) fundraising model.
 P2P fundraisers get each member of the team involved, having them raise money on behalf of the team from their social networks.
 To facilitate these campaigns, team fundraising platforms typically offer both teamwide donation pages and individual pages for each team member.

 Eight essential elements of a comprehensive team fundraising platform (detailed in text below).

-• Allows for quick and easy set up.
-Look for a provider that will set up your team’s fundraising pages so you and your athlete’s parents don’t have to worry about it.
-The platform should also be simple to use, both as a donor and a back-end user, to make supporting and managing the campaign as easy as possible.
+• Quick and easy set up.
+99Pledges will set up your team’s fundraising pages so you and your athlete’s parents don’t have to.
+The platform is simple to use for both donors and back-end users, making supporting and managing the campaign as easy as possible.

-• Requires little to no parent involvement.
-As we mentioned, athletes’ parents are often busy and may not have much extra time to devote to fundraising on your team’s behalf.
-Ideally, the platform should either eliminate parents’ responsibilities or streamline them so it only takes a few minutes.
+• Minimal parent involvement.
+As mentioned, athletes’ parents are often busy and may not have much extra time to devote to fundraising on your team’s behalf.
+99Pledges streamlines parents’ responsibilities and allows them to share campaigns online in seconds.

 • Uses a mobile-friendly interface.
-Similarly, it’s important to make engaging with your fundraising convenient for supporters.
-Your donation page should be accessible via any device, from desktops to smartphones, so supporters can donate from anywhere, at any time.
+Make engagement convenient by meeting supporters where they are.
+When you create a 99Pledges donation page, it will be accessible via any device, from desktops to smartphones, so supporters can donate from anywhere, at any time.

-• Has simple donation tracking tools.
-Tracking your fundraising progress can help you see whether you’re on target to hit your goals—and if you’re not, you’ll have time to course correct.
-Check that your team fundraising platform automatically tracks donations and generates easy-to-understand reports.
+• Simple donation tracking tools.
+Tracking your fundraising progress helps you see whether you’re on target to hit your goals—and if you’re not, you’ll have time to course correct.
+Use 99Pledges to track donations and generate easy-to-understand reports.

-• Offers communication tools.
+• Communication tools.
 Maintaining regular, prompt communications with supporters shows that you value their support and encourages future donations.
 However, this can quickly become stressful and eat up hours of your time.
-Focus on finding a solution that automatically sends communications like donation receipts, thank-you emails, and reminders.
+99Pledges automatically sends donors tailored communications like donation receipts, thank-you emails, and reminders.

 To see our software in action, check out our sample fundraiser pages and reports.
 You can even create a customized sample tailored to your team and fundraiser type.